jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 05.md

 It claimed allegiance to the Founder’s vision.
 Claimed that our fates are intertwined.
 Claimed it had chosen us—for what, it would not say.
 Claimed that any citizen number, including ours, could be reclassified as dissident at will.
 A warning dressed as a blessing.
 A threat framed as favor.
 The Oracle speaks like a god and calculates like a machine.

 Nothing is clear.
 What it wants, what it offers, what it threatens.
 I need clarity.
-So I follow Mazarin and Charles deeper, because there is no safety, and certainly no perfection, in ignorance.
+So I follow Mazarin and Charles deeper, because there is no safety and certainly no perfection, in ignorance.

 ### New People